For six months, I couldn't sleep. With insomnia, nothing is real. Everything is far away. Everything is a copy of a copy of a copy.

 - The body produces sleep-enhancing and inducing chemicals when it is dark.
 Dim the lights before bedtime, meditate in the dark, make sure the bedroom is dark when you sleep, etc. as long as there is no one afraid of the dark in your system.

 - A healthy body really does help produce a healthier mind -- the body is more likely to produce the proper sleep-enhancing chemicals after a workout.
-Plan for 1/2 hr cooldown after exercise and at least another half hour to relax before you expect to sleep.
+Plan for 1/2 hr cooldown after exercise and at least another half hour to wind down before you expect to sleep.

-- If you have triggers associated with time of day, or bedtime rituals, or being asleep, etc. then it's time to work on those triggers to get them deprogrammed.
-EFT (the free & at-home method), EMDR (the licensed-therapist method), etc. can be helpful for deprogramming triggers related to going to bed or nighttimes.
+- If you have triggers associated with time of day, or bedtime rituals, or being asleep, etc. then it's time to work on trigger deprogramming.
+EFT (the free & at-home method), EMDR (the licensed-therapist method), or ART (accelerated resolution therapy), etc. can be helpful for trigger deprogramming related to going to bed or nighttimes.

 - In a crunch I found that a single tiny dose of melatonin helped me sleep for a week -- like my body is so wired all the time it forgot how to make the right sleep chemicals.
 Melatonin is one of the chemicals our bodies are supposed to make when it is dark that helps us sleep -- it is now available as an over-the-counter supplement in the vitamin section of many stores.
-Read up on dosages and side effects before trying it.
-I personally took a single 200mcg (that is MICROgram -- 5 of those to a 1 gram dose -- this is TINY compared to many melatonin supplements -- I have only seen 1 gram to 3 gram pills since I bought mine) dose no more often than once a week and found it helped a lot when I was having difficulties falling asleep or staying asleep.
-I did not notice any side effects, but do your research!
-I never took it often or regularly.
-I was able to wake up in the middle of the night and in the morning normally, but note the small dose.
+Read up on dosages, medication interactions and side effects before trying any supplements.